 Video RAM or the graphics card is undoubtedly the most critical hardware component that has an impact on the overall performance of your PC.
 If you have a standard graphics card with not so much capabilities, you may not be able to play the latest games or access the newest applications.

 But, working with insufficient RAM can lead to a slower system performance, reduced frame-rates and other similar issues.
 While upgrading the graphics card/Video RAM is an option, it can get expensive for many.
-So, if you are looking for an alternative, you can increase the dedicated Video RAM in Windows 10 using the below method.
+So, if you are looking for an alternative, you can increase the dedicated Video RAM in Windows 10 or windows 11using the below method.
 Let’s see how.

 Solution: Through Registry Editor

 Before you proceed to increase the dedicated Video RAM, check how much dedicated VRAM is available.
 To check the available VRAM follow the below steps:

 How to Increase the Dedicated VRAM using the Registry Editor